Get Tech Tips

 Let's start with the basics and move on from there.
-Defrost is necessary when the coil temperature drops below 32°F. Defrost can be as simple as turning the compressor off for a period of time or as elaborate as reversing the flow of refrigerant for the whole system or for just parts of the system.
+Defrost is necessary when the coil temperature drops below 32°F. Defrost can be as simple as turning the compressor off for a period of time or as elaborate as reversing the flow of refrigerant for the whole system or just parts of the system.

 For refrigeration techs, this isn't surprising, but A/C coils ice over a lot faster than refrigeration coils do.
 Why?
 Because the fins on a refrigeration coil are much more widely spaced than those on an A/C coil.
-So, when an A/C coil starts to get cold and that little bit of frost starts to build on the tube surface and the fin, it affects airflow through the coil much faster than it would if the fins were spaced more widely apart.
+So, when an A/C coil starts to get cold, and that little bit of frost starts to build on the tube surface and the fin, it affects airflow through the coil much faster than it would if the fins were spaced more widely apart.

 Wide fin spacing on a freezer coil four fins per inch

-If we had refrigeration coils with fin spacing like an A/C unit, it would ice up too quickly, and we couldn't get anything done.
+If we had refrigeration coils with fin spacing like an A/C unit, the coils would ice up too quickly, and we couldn't get anything done.
 The wider fin spacing illustrated shows how refrigeration equipment can run longer between defrost cycles.
 The evaporator coils are built in such a way to accept a certain amount of frost before the performance starts to degrade.

 So, how do we get the job of defrosting done?

-The most basic defrost is one we all probably remember Granny taking everything out of the “icebox,” unplugging it and going after it with a screwdriver, hair dryer or an ice pick.
+The most basic defrost is one we all probably remember: Granny taking everything out of the “icebox,” unplugging it, and going after it with a screwdriver, hairdryer, or an ice pick.
 Simple, right?

 But there has to be a better way, doesn't there?

 One of the simplest and most common automatic defrost control strategies is commonly referred to as a “cold control,” more properly called a coil temperature sensing thermostat.
-You'll sometimes hear it called a “constant cut in” control.
+You'll sometimes hear it called a “constant cut-in” control.

-With either a little-coiled bulb on the end of the sensing tube or a tube that kind of embeds in the evaporator, this senses the temperature of the evaporator coil and cycles the compressor based on that.
+With either a little coiled bulb on the end of the sensing tube or a tube that kind of embeds in the evaporator, this senses the temperature of the evaporator coil and cycles the compressor based on that.
 The sequence of events runs like this.
-Coil temperature rises above cut in which is typically in the upper 30s.
+Coil temperature rises above cut-in, which is typically in the upper 30s.
 I like to see about 37°F at the lowest.
-This setting is nonadjustable, hence the name “constant cut in.”
-Control closes bringing the compressor on.
-As the coil temperature drops, the control eventually reaches its cut out point.
-I've seen this as low as 9°F. The cut out is what you're adjusting when you adjust the control.
+This setting is nonadjustable, hence the name “constant cut-in.”
+Control closes, bringing the compressor on.
+As the coil temperature drops, the control eventually reaches its cut-out point.
+I've seen this as low as 9°F. The cut-out is what you're adjusting when you adjust the control.

 See what's happening?
 Every single time it cycles off, the coil temperature has to rise above freezing by enough to ensure a good, complete defrost.

-You'll see this type of control on stuff like prep tables and smaller, under counter type refrigerator units.
+You'll see this type of control on stuff like prep tables and smaller, under-counter-type refrigerator units.

 Simple and easy.

 Looking at this mechanical timer, the silver screws in the outer timer ring initiate defrost when they rotate past the pointer at the top left.
-The defrost ends when the copper colored pointer on the inner ring rotates past the same pointer.
+The defrost ends when the copper-colored pointer on the inner ring rotates past the same pointer.

 In most cases, the manufacturer will give guidelines to set your defrost control system up.
-It will spell out frequency or interval (time between defrosts) and duration of the defrosts.
-Because we're trying to maintain proper product temperatures and we got away from the cold controls and low-pressure controls because they were fluctuating over a wide range of temperatures, we need to look for a way to limit that fluctuation.
+It will spell out the frequency or interval (time between defrosts) and duration of the defrosts.
+Because we're trying to maintain proper product temperatures, and we got away from the cold controls and low-pressure controls because they were fluctuating over a wide range of temperatures, we need to look for a way to limit that fluctuation.

 Since some refrigeration equipment runs at temps significantly colder than 32°F sometimes, we’re going to need to add some heat because there simply isn’t enough heat in the refrigerated space to get the frost melted without causing significant damage to the product.
 The simplest way to add this heat is usually with an electric heater.
 Let’s take a look at how this adds some complexity to the defrost control system.

 Refrigeration is off; heaters are on, frost is melting away.
 All is well.
-Once our DTFD control sees it’s high event temperature, usually about 55°F, it closes the part of the circuit to terminate defrost, same as before.
-Refrigeration machine starts back up and we're moving heat again, but wait…
+Once our DTFD control sees its high event temperature, usually about 55°F, it closes the part of the circuit to terminate defrost—same as before.
+The refrigeration machine starts back up, and we're moving heat again, but wait…